Section 37 Report

 - Question and Answer Section

-In complex child proceeding matters a family court may order a section 37 report to be prepared.
+The Section 37 report relates specifically to the child concerned in the proceedings and is focused on assessing the child’s welfare.
 This report is usually ordered where the matters are complex, and the court is concerned with the welfare of the child during the family proceedings.
-Such a report may be required in matters concerning child custody and child contact arrangements.
+Section 37 reports often involve input from children’s services to assess the child’s welfare and needs.
+Such a report may be required in matters concerning and child contact arrangements.
+Section 37 reports contain confidential information about the child, their parents, and other relevant individuals, and family proceedings are private with details not made available to the public.

-Article Contents
+Section 37 Report: Article Contents

-What is a Cafcass section 37 report?
+What is a section 37 report?

-Who prepares a section 37 report?
+Who prepares a Section 37 report?

 What must the social worker consider when preparing a section 37 report?